about the philanthropy programs

 Community Grant Program

 The goal of the Sunriver Women's Club philanthropy program is to build a strong network of services that improves the lives of people in our community.
 The program gives to nonprofits and public schools that provide services in five priority areas (Child Safety, Hunger Prevention, Shelter, Education & Youth Development, Health and Mental Health) and exclusively to people living in south Deschutes County.
+To learn more about how these grants impact the south Deschutes County community click here.

 The Community Grant Program provides grants twice a year: February 15 and September 15.
 Grant eligibility criteria and applications are available here.